iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 ![Liquidity Ratios](Charts/Historical_Liquidity_Ratios.png)

-> Liquidity ratios show that Walton’s short-term financial health has improved over time.
-The current ratio increased from below 2.0x to 2.55x, indicating stronger working capital management.
-Quick and cash ratios also improved, suggesting better cash availability and reduced liquidity stress.
-Overall, the company became more capable of meeting short-term obligations, improving financial stability and risk management.
+> This chart shows the trend in Walton’s current, quick, and cash ratios from 2021 to 2025.
+Liquidity weakens slightly around 2022 but improves steadily thereafter, with both current and quick ratios trending upwards.
+The pattern indicates that, despite short-term pressures, the company has strengthened its ability to cover short-term obligations, while maintaining prudent levels of cash and near‑cash assets.

 #### Investment Insight